Dizziness and Balance

 At Area Hearing and Speech Clinic we evaluate your hearing with a thorough and straightforward process.
 Through a combination of state-of-the-art hearing tests and a thorough interview, we are experts at identifying the best solutions for your unique needs.
 Understanding your concerns and expectations for improved hearing is our highest priority.

-It’s normal to experience a bit of nerves before visiting a healthcare professional for the first time, so at Balance and Hearing Institute it’s our goal to make your visit as relaxed and comfortable as possible.
-Your first appointment with us is an important opportunity for us to get to know your needs, concerns, and hopes for long-term results.
-Prior to seeing one of our specialists, you’ll be asked to complete a new patient intake form, which requests personal information on any injuries, trauma, or exposure to loud noises in your history.
+Your first appointment with us is an important opportunity for us to get to know your needs, concerns, and hopes.
+Prior to seeing one of our specialists, you’ll be asked to complete a new patient intake form.
+On it, we’ll ask you to recall any injuries, trauma, or exposure to loud noises in your history.
 We’ll also ask for an overview of your medical history, including any medications you may be currently taking.